francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/FAQ.md

 ## I want to use Google Test with Visual Studio but don't know where to start. ##
 Many people are in your position and one of them posted his solution to our mailing list.

-## I am seeing compile errors mentioning std::type\_traits when I try to use Google Test on Solaris. ##
+## I am seeing compile errors mentioning std::Enemytype\_traits when I try to use Google Test on Solaris. ##
 Google Test uses parts of the standard C++ library that SunStudio does not support.
 Our users reported success using alternative implementations.
 Try running the build after running this command: